Skip to main content

 The top 6 petty cash management best practices in 2024

-To manage petty cash effectively, start by creating a comprehensive, yet easy to follow policy.
+To manage cash effectively, start by creating a comprehensive, yet easy to follow policy.

 This policy should define the fund’s purpose, identify authorised users, set the maximum cash disbursement, and outline procedures for replenishing the fund.

-By having a policy in place, you can ensure consistency and accountability when handling petty cash.
+By having a policy in place, you can ensure consistency and accountability when handling cash.

 2. Set a sensible float amount